pwwang/immunopipe/docs/installation.md

 To run the pipeline use the image, please refer to [Running the pipeline](./running.md).

-/// Note
-Note the GPU support is not available for TCR clustering using `faiss-gpu`.
-If you want to use the GPU support, please install the pipeline and the dependencies using conda, and then install the packages with GPU support manually.
-///

 ### The directory structure in the container